utk4rsh/similarity-engine/README.md

 2. EuclideanSimilarity
 3. PearsonCorellationSimilarity

-Since there is no test data, it is hard to say which similarity algorithm is best is this scenario.
+Since there is no test data, it is hard to say which similarity algorithm is best in this scenario.
 However it is usually observed that CosineSimilarity performs better.

 ##Steps to Execute